 The levels at which the above characteristics are achieved by a particular DLT system (e.g. blockchain) will depend on its specific use case and objectives.
 A specific-use case or objective may require a DLT system to achieve one feature or characteristic at the expense of the other.
 For instance, the presence of trust in the system (e.g. identified, regulated entities in a closed DLT system) may allow for a more flexible design approach and increased speed through reduced redundancy than a DLT system built to minimize the trust required between participants (e.g. Bitcoin) but the former will introduce intermediation costs, censorship risks and the system failure risks typically seen in traditional single party controlled shared databases.
-The following diagram provides a summarized view of such key trade-offs between these properties should be seen as a continuum rather than a binary outcome.
+The following diagram provides a summarized view of such key trade-offs between various properties of a DLT system.
+Conceptually speaking, the trade-off between these properties should be seen as a continuum rather than a binary outcome.